 For a pixel art project, you'll want to switch all your textures to use nearest neighbor filtering instead.
 This tells Godot to keep pixels sharp and blocky when scaling, rather than trying to blend them together.

-Here's a side-by-side comparison of Lucy with linear vs. nearest neighbor filtering
+Here's a side-by-side comparison of a character with linear vs. nearest neighbor filtering

 You can set this globally in your project settings: